 |

-Senior Architect / Team Lead: March 1998 –
+Senior Architect / Team Lead,

-October 1998 Provided architectural analysis, identifying
+architectural analysis, identifying performance and reliability

-distributed system & application performance & fault
+application performance & fault monitoring

-monitoring application.
-Technologies: Java
+Technologies: Java 1.1–1.2, AWT,

-1.1–1.2, AWT, JNI; Solaris 2.6 SPARC/Intel.
+JNI; Solaris 2.6 SPARC/Intel.

 |